‘B’ Force Borneo

 Finally from Ranau the track joins a British-built track linking Ranau to Tuaran and Jesselton a distance of 76 miles westwards.

-Orang Tuan Kualang headman from Maunad and local Dusan Chief was placed in charge of creating the track.
+Orang Tuan Kualang headman from Maunad and local Dusan Chief were placed in charge of creating the track.
 Kuluang was a hunter, knew the interior of Borneo well and unbeknown to them, despised the Japanese.
 With Kualang, the locals chose the most difficult possible track.
 Little did they know the POWs would be using it.
 An alternative track could have avoided difficulties by following river valleys and through plantations rather dense jungled terrain.

 The numbers of Japanese at the Sandakan Garrison had increased and the process of stockpiling food had begun.